oddbird/oddsite/content/2017/03/30/safe-get.rst

 It should work on all versions of Sass, but **should only be used internally, calling local functions**
-(e.g. know functions defined in the same partial).
+(e.g. known functions defined in the same partial).

 .. _`Kaelig's solution`: https://medium.com/@kaelig/sass-first-class-functions-6e718e2b5eb0
 .. _Sass Accoutrement: /open-source/accoutrement/